Noise-induced Effects in Collective Dynamics and Inferring Local Interactions from Data: Discussion

 \subsection{Concluding remarks}

 Our study highlights a much neglected but an elegant concept of noise-induced states in empirical studies on collective behaviour.
 The method we described to infer the role of stochasticity can be readily applied to data on collective motion across animal species.
 Stochastic interactions as well as finite (and small) sizes are inescapable features of biological world.
 Therefore, we expect that noise-induced states are likely to occur in larger classes of biological phenomena.
-We hope that our study inspires more studies in this direction.
+We hope that our study inspires further studies on the role of noise in collective motion, especially with a focus on functional aspects of collective behaviour.